josmar-crwdstffng/angular/aio/content/guide/security.md

 </div>

 If you need to convert user input into a trusted value, use a component method.
-The following template lets users enter a YouTube video ID and load the corresponding video in an `<iframe>`.
+The following template lets users enter a YouTube video ID and load the corresponding video in an `iframe` element.
-The `<iframe src>` attribute is a resource URL security context, because an untrusted source can, for example, smuggle in file downloads that unsuspecting users could execute.
+The `src` attribute of the `iframe` element is a resource URL security context, because an untrusted source can, for example, smuggle in file downloads that unsuspecting users could execute.
-So call a method on the component to construct a trusted video URL, which causes Angular to let binding into `<iframe src>`:
+So call a method on the component to construct a trusted video URL, which causes Angular to let binding into the `src` atrribute of the `iframe` element:

 <code-example header="src/app/bypass-security.component.html (iframe)" path="security/src/app/bypass-security.component.html" region="iframe"></code-example>